projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 <div align=center><h2>New Commands</h2></div>

 Click <a href="https://cocalc.com/doc/terminal.html">here</a> to revisit the terminal emulator from the last lesson.
 In the previous lesson, we learned how to create empty files using touch.
-We will now explore a command that can create a text file and write contents to it. “echo” uses the following structure:
+We will now explore a command that can create a text file and write contents to it. "echo" uses the following structure:
 `echo "Whatever text you want in quotes" > newFile.txt`

 Let’s create a text file called *newFile.txt* with the contents reading "Echo is a great tool to create and write to text files."